 Inclusive innovation ecosystem: Many accelerators and incubators recognize the need to reckon with a historic exclusion of underrepresented communities and have begun taking steps to better support and engage these communities.
 This breakout room will discuss these practices and how the larger innovation ecosystem can build into greater inclusion.

-A finalized agenda will be available soon.
 Questions?
 Contact Rebecca O’Neil.

 Shalanda H. Baker serves as the Secretarial Advisor on Equity and as Deputy Director for Energy Justice in the Office of Economic Impact and Diversity at the U.S. Department of Energy.
 Prior to her appointment, she was a Professor of Law, Public Policy and Urban Affairs, at Northeastern University.
 She has spent over a decade conducting research on the equity dimensions of the global transition away from fossil fuel energy to cleaner energy resources.
 She is the author of over a dozen articles, book chapters, and essays on renewable energy law, energy justice, energy policy, and renewable energy development.
 In 2016, she received a Fulbright-Garcia-Robles research fellowship to study climate change, energy policy, and indigenous rights in Mexico.
 She is the Co-Founder and former Co-Director of the Initiative for Energy Justice (www.iejusa.org), an organization committed to providing technical law and policy support to communities on the frontlines of climate change.